yharidy/object_detection/README.md

 The WAYMO dataset should be placed in the `data/raw/` directory.
 Follow WAYMO's instructions for downloading and organizing the data.

+For a detailed overview of the data-loading architecture, see `DATA_LOADING.md`.

 ## Quick Start

 ```python